-- To assess the relationship between sleep quality, its seven indicators: subjective sleep quality (Buysse et al., 1989), sleep latency (Buysse et al., 1989), sleep duration (Buysse et al., 1989), habitual sleep efficiency (Buysse et al., 1989), sleep disturbances (Buysse et al., 1989), the frequency of use of sleep-promoting medication (prescribed or over-the-counter; Buysse et al., 1989), and daytime dysfunction (Buysse et al., 1989), and perceived stress for those practicing a Mantram Repetition intervention and those who are not. - 2.
-To determine the impact of Mantram Repetition on sleep quality, its seven indicators: subjective sleep quality (Buysse et al., 1989), sleep latency (Buysse et al., 1989), sleep duration (Buysse et al., 1989), habitual sleep efficiency (Buysse et al., 1989), sleep disturbances (Buysse et al., 1989), the frequency of use of sleep-promoting medication (prescribed or over-the-counter; Buysse et al., 1989), and daytime dysfunction (Buysse et al., 1989) and perceived stress. - 3.
-To determine the best set of predictors of sleep quality, its seven indicators: subjective sleep quality (Buysse et al., 1989), sleep latency (Buysse et al., 1989), sleep duration (Buysse et al., 1989), habitual sleep efficiency (Buysse et al., 1989), sleep disturbances (Buysse et al., 1989), the frequency of use of sleep-promoting medication (prescribed or over-the-counter; Buysse et al., 1989), and daytime dysfunction (Buysse et al., 1989) from age, gender, marital status (married or single/divorced/separated), Mantram intervention group membership, frequency of sleep technique use, and perceived stress.
+- 1. To assess the relationship between sleep quality (subjective sleep quality, sleep latency, sleep duration, habitual sleep efficiency, sleep disturbances, the frequency of use of sleep-promoting medication (prescribed or over-the-counter), and daytime dysfunction) and perceived stress for those practicing a Mantram Repetition intervention and those who are not. - 2.
+To determine the impact of Mantram Repetition on sleep quality (subjective sleep quality, sleep latency, sleep duration, habitual sleep efficiency, sleep disturbances, the frequency of use of sleep-promoting medication (prescribed or over-the-counter), and daytime dysfunction) and perceived stress. - 3.
+To determine the best set of predictors of sleep quality (subjective sleep quality, sleep disturbances, sleep latency, sleep duration, habitual sleep efficiency, and the frequency of use of prescribed or over-the-counter sleep-promoting medication) from age, gender, marital status (married or single/divorced/separated), Mantram intervention group membership, frequency of sleep technique use, and perceived stress.